mishalhossin/Discord-AI-Chatbot/README.md

 ### Using replit to run ☁️
 - Follow all the steps except `step 1`
 - Have a replit account
-- Please note `.env` is found in secrets tab of replit :
+- Please note `.env` found in secrets tab of replit :

 ![image](https://user-images.githubusercontent.com/91066601/235810871-5d4c1469-35fd-42d2-a3a2-3382002877cb.png)

-- Config `.env` in replit like this :
+- Config `secrets` in replit like this :

 ![image](https://user-images.githubusercontent.com/91066601/235811115-689c40e8-660a-448d-83dd-194631324436.png)